astropy/astropy/docs/io/votable/index.rst

 and the `Version 1.3 proposed recommendation
 <http://www.ivoa.net/documents/VOTable/20130315/PR-VOTable-1.3-20130315.html>`_.
-Some flexibility is provided to support the 1.0 draft version and other non-standard usage in the wild.
+Some flexibility is provided to support the 1.0 draft version and other nonstandard usage in the wild.
 To support these cases, set the keyword argument ``pedantic`` to ``False`` when parsing.

 .. note::